Chiello

 Rocco Modello (born 9 April 1999), known professionally as Chiello (/it/), is an Italian singer-songwriter and rapper, former member of FSK Satellite.

-Career
+Life and career

 Chiello founded the hip-hop collective FSK Satellite in 2017, along with Taxi B and Sapobully.
 They released two albums that achieved success in the Italian trap scene.
 In 2018, he released the mixtape Zingaro in collaboration with Sapobully.
 In 2019, he released a five-track EP titled Non troverai un tesoro.

 Later, Chiello collaborated with various artists, including Colapesce, Madame, and Rkomi.
 On 14 October 2021, he released his first solo album, Oceano paradiso, which peaked at 3 on the FIMI albums chart.
 On 26 May 2023, he released his second album, Mela marcia.

 On 14 February 2025, he participated as a guest in the cover night of the Sanremo Music Festival 2025, performing "Fiori rosa fiori di pesco" by Lucio Battisti alongside Rose Villain.
 On 11 April 2025, he released his third album, Scarabocchi.

+On 30 November 2025, he was announced among the participants of the Sanremo Music Festival 2026.
+He competed with the song "Ti penso sempre", where he placed 25th.